Home | Volume 48 | Article number 82

 Authors' contributions Up Down

 Muazu Shuaibu Ishaq was involved in the conception, design, data collection, analysis, interpretation, manuscript drafting, revision, and approval for publication.
 Bukar Alhaji Grema was involved in design, analysis, interpretation, manuscript drafting, revision, and approval for publication.
 Godpower Chinedu Michael was involved in data collection, analysis, interpretation, and approval for publication.
 Zainab Abdulazeez Umar also involved in data collection, analysis, interpretation, manuscript drafting, revision, approval and final drafting and submission of the manuscript.
-Abdulgaffar Lekan Olawumi was involved in data collection, manuscript drafting, revision, and approval for publication.
-Abubakar Abiso Muhammad was involved in conception, data collection, manuscript drafting, revision, and approval for publication.
+Abdulgafar Lekan Olawumi was involved in data collection, manuscript drafting, revision, and approval for publication.
+Mohammed Abubakar Abiso was involved in conception, data collection, manuscript drafting, revision, and approval for publication.
 All the authors have read and agreed to the final manuscript.

 Acknowledgments Up Down